Cluster analysis is the process of grouping similar variables within the application of business analytics and data mining.

 If you want to implement cluster analysis in your retail business, there are a few actions you can take.
 Presented in phases, within each phase are steps that can help you your cluster analysis efforts.

-1.1 Determine data sources you have access to and would like to use
+- What data sources do you have access to and would like to use?

-1.2 What are the benefits you want to achieve by implementing this process into the business’ category management plan
+- What are the benefits you want to achieve by implementing this process into the business’ category management plan?

-1.3 What capabilities does the business have/lack to execute the clustering process (access to data, access to technology etc.)
+- What capabilities does the business have or lack to execute the clustering process?

 Store-based clustering fails to consider the differing category performance and customer purchasing behaviour across the store’s categories.